AdamMashaka/SIM_Alert/readme.md

 # Data Security Alert System

 Welcome to the Data Security Alert System repository!
 This project aims to provide a robust solution for identifying data protection leakage using machine learning techniques.
-The system includes user registration with fingerprint data, and a machine learning model for recognizing plant diseases.
+The system includes user registration with fingerprint data and alerts when someone accesses data in the database.

 ## Table of Contents